 Research & Policy

-Chomik Consulting & Research Ltd, led by Treena A. Chomik, PhD, works together with health care partners to raise key questions and generate evidence-based solutions that inform health practice and policy.
+Chomik Consulting & Research Ltd, led by Treena A. Chomik, PhD, works together with health care partners to raise key questions and generate evidence-based solutions that inform health practice, research and policy.

 Services